Overview effect: Accounts

 Yuri Gagarin (Vostok 1; 1961) wrote, "Circling the Earth in a spaceship, I marveled at the beauty of our planet.
-People of the world, let us safeguard and enhance this beauty, and not destroy it!"
+People, let us preserve and increase this beauty, not destroy it!"

 Michael Collins (Apollo 11; 1969) said that "the thing that really surprised me was that it [Earth] projected an air of fragility.
 And why, I don't know.
 I don't know to this day.
 I had a feeling it's tiny, it's shiny, it's beautiful, it's home, and it's fragile".

 Edgar Mitchell (Apollo 14; 1971) described it as an "explosion of awareness" and an "overwhelming sense of oneness and connectedness... accompanied by an ecstasy... an epiphany".

+Ed Gibson (Skylab 4; 1976) said "In no way could we on earth, or any group of people, or any country, consider ourselves isolated. [...]
+We're really all in this together".

-William Shatner (Blue Origin NS-18, 2021) said immediately after landing that, "Everybody in the world needs to do this. ...
-The covering of blue was... the sheet, this blanket, this comforter of blue that we have around us...
-And then suddenly you shoot through it... as though you whip off a sheet off you when you're asleep, and you're looking into blackness, into black ugliness, and you look down.
+William Shatner (Blue Origin NS-18, 2021) said immediately after landing that, "Everybody in the world needs to do this. [...]
+The covering of blue was... the sheet, this blanket, this comforter of blue that we have around us, we think, "Oh, that's blue sky."
+And then [...] you shoot through it all of a sudden, as though you whip off a sheet off you when you're asleep, and you're looking into blackness, into black ugliness, and you look down.
 There's the blue down there, and the black up there and it's...
 There is mother, and Earth, and comfort.
-And there is—is there death?
-I don't know.
+And there is — is there death?
+I don't know. [...]
 It was so moving to me.
-This experience, it’s something unbelievable."
+This experience, it's something unbelievable."

 Ed Dwight (Blue Origin NS-25, 2024) reflected after his suborbital spaceflight, "Out the window, I could see the Earth.
 Everything looked ordered and neat and wonderful and beautiful.
 There was no separation between countries or states.
-And you ask yourself: As wonderful as it all is, why can’t the people who live on it get along?
-Why don’t they want to take care of such a beautiful place?"
+And you ask yourself: As wonderful as it all is, why can't the people who live on it get along?
+Why don't they want to take care of such a beautiful place?"

+When Cai Xuzhe (Shenzhou 19, 2024–2025) returned to Earth after six months of living on China's space station he said, "In space, we gazed at the beautiful blue planet countless times.
+This is the common home for humanity and needs to be protected by all of us together."